Coca-Cola: Colombian death-squad allegations

 In July 2001, the Coca-Cola Company was sued over its alleged use of far-right death squads (the United Self-Defense Forces of Colombia) to kidnap, torture, and kill Colombian bottler workers that were linked with trade union activity.
 Coca-Cola was sued in a US federal court in Miami by the Colombian food and drink union Sinaltrainal.
 The suit alleged that Coca-Cola was indirectly responsible for having "contracted with or otherwise directed paramilitary security forces that utilized extreme violence and murdered, tortured, unlawfully detained or otherwise silenced trade union leaders".
 This sparked campaigns to boycott Coca-Cola in the UK, US, Germany, Italy, and Australia.
 Javier Correa, the president of Sinaltrainal, said the campaign aimed to put pressure on Coca-Cola "to mitigate the pain and suffering" that union members had suffered.

 Speaking from the Coca-Cola Company's headquarters in Atlanta, company spokesperson Rafael Fernandez Quiros said "Coca-Cola denies any connection to any human-rights violation of this type" and added "We do not own or operate the plants".

+Other uses

+Coca-Cola can be used to remove grease and oil stains from concrete, metal, and clothes.
+It is also used to delay concrete from setting.